matthieugomez/statar/README.md

 	````

-2. The package adds the following dplyr verbs (works only on data.tables)
+2. The package adds the following verbs that can be used in a `dplyr` pipe (although it works only on data.tables)

 	````R
 	library(data.table)